InflaRx (NASDAQ:IFRX) Upgraded by Guggenheim to Buy

-Guggenheim upgraded shares of InflaRx (NASDAQ:IFRX) from a neutral rating to a buy rating in a report released on Thursday, Analyst Ratings Network reports.
-The firm currently has $16.00 price objective on the stock.
+InflaRx (NASDAQ:IFRX) was upgraded by analysts at Guggenheim from a “neutral” rating to a “buy” rating in a research note issued to investors on Wednesday, Benzinga reports.
+The firm presently has a $16.00 price objective on the stock.
+Guggenheim’s price target would indicate a potential upside of 241.15% from the company’s current price.

-A number of other analysts have also recently commented on the stock.
-HC Wainwright reaffirmed a buy rating on shares of InflaRx in a research report on Wednesday, January 13th.
-Zacks Investment Research cut shares of InflaRx from a hold rating to a sell rating in a research report on Friday, January 15th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and five have given a buy rating to the stock.
-InflaRx currently has an average rating of Hold and a consensus price target of $11.06.
+Several other brokerages also recently commented on IFRX.
+Zacks Investment Research upgraded shares of InflaRx from a “sell” rating to a “hold” rating in a report on Tuesday.
+HC Wainwright restated a “buy” rating on shares of InflaRx in a research report on Wednesday, January 13th.
+Four investment analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+InflaRx presently has a consensus rating of “Buy” and an average target price of $11.06.

 About InflaRx